Satyam122394/2019-Parliamentary-Election-Analysis/README.md

 ## Data Sources

- 1. Constituency Wise Details and Voter Turnout details of 2019 Elections from Election Commission of India website.
+Constituency Wise Details and Voter Turnout details of 2019 Elections from Election Commission of India website.
 * https://eci.gov.in/files/file/13539-33-constituency-wise-detailed-result/
 * https://eci.gov.in/files/file/13579-13-pc-wise-voters-turn-out/

-2. Map files for Power BI dashboard are taken from
+Map files for Power BI dashboard are taken from
 - https://github.com/datameet/maps/tree/master/parliamentary-constituencies

 ## Creating Mapfiles for Power BI

-The map files from the source contained the map of India divisioned into its electoral constituencies and following operations on ii:
+The map files from the source, contained the map of India divisioned into its electoral constituencies and following operations were carried out.
-- The shape files were loaded onto the **QGIS software** and the names of the constituencies are changed to remove duplicates and to match it with the names from the ECI website.
+- The shape files were loaded onto the **QGIS software** and the names of the constituencies were changed to remove duplicates and to match it with the names from the ECI website.
 - The updated shape file has been saved from QSIS software, which created the following filetypes **.shp, .shx, .dbf, .prj, .qmd, .cpg**.
 - The above files are imported into **https://mapshaper.org/** and reshaped the map to reduce the file size.
-The reduced map has been exported as TopoJSON file which can be used in Power BI readily.
+The reduced map has been exported as **TopoJSON** file which can be used in Power BI readily.

 ## Data Cleaning & Transformation in Excel

-The follwoing operations are carried out on the excel files downloaded from the Election Commission of India website.
+The following operations were carried out on the excel files downloaded from the Election Commission of India website.
 - Removed unnecessary header rows.
 - Formatted the data as a table.
 - Carried out a **vlookup** to verify whether names of the constituencies matches the names in database file (.dbf) of the updated map created from the QGIS.